robj/coinbase_demo/README.md

 ### Security

 - SSL required to protect API credentials from middleman attacks.
-- Due to the demo's stateless nature, the accounts#show action exposes the api_secret param in the URL (which looks particulary insecure to an end user).
+- Due to the demo's stateless nature, the accounts#show action exposes the api_secret param in the URL (which looks particulary insecure to an end user) and would not be recommended for this behaviour to exist in a production app. (eg. risk of saving API secret into a browser bookmark)

 ### Models